ullenius/rle-js/README.md

 ## Running tests
 Run `run-tests.sh` bash script to invoke the unit tests.

-They are written using my port of `jstinytest` which is bundled inside `tests/tinytest.js`.
+They are written using my fork of `jstinytest` which is bundled inside `tests/tinytest.js`.

 ## Licence